-3) To respond to the topography of the site.
+3) To respond to the topography of the site with built form stepping into the slope of the site

-1) Proposed building footprints are to be located with consideration to the site topography and stepped into the slope of the site to minimise apparent height and bulk.
+- 1) Proposed building footprints are to be located with consideration to the site topography and stepped into the slope of the site to minimise apparent height and bulk. - 2) Buildings are to follow the topography of the site as indicatively shown in Figure 6.